Map

 An engraving by Claes Visscher showing Old London Bridge in 1616, with what is now Southwark Cathedral in the foreground.
 The spiked heads of executed criminals can be seen above the Southwark gatehouse.

-The bridge was about 926 feet (282 metres) long, and had nineteen piers linked by nineteen arches and a wooden drawbridge.
-There were 'starlings' around the piers to protect them (they had deeper piles than the piers themselves).
+The bridge was about 926 feet (282 metres) long, and had nineteen piers, supported by timber piles.
+The piers were linked above by nineteen arches and a wooden drawbridge.
+Above and below the water-level, the piers were enclosed and protected by 'starlings', supported by deeper piles than the piers themselves.
 The bridge, including the part occupied by houses, was from 20 to 24 feet (6.1 to 7.3 metres) wide.
 The roadway was mostly around 15 feet (4.6 metres) wide, varying from about 14 feet to 16 feet, except that it was narrower at defensive features (the stone gate, the drawbridge and the drawbridge tower) and wider south of the stone gate.
 The houses occupied only a few feet on each side of the bridge.
 They received their main support either from the piers, which extended well beyond the bridge itself from west to east, or from 'hammer beams' laid from pier to pier parallel to the bridge.
 It was the length of the piers which made it possible to build quite large houses, up to 34 feet (10 metres) deep.[14]

 The numerous starlings restricted the river's tidal ebb and flow.
 The difference in water levels on the two sides of the bridge could be as much as 6 feet (1.8 m), producing ferocious rapids between the piers resembling a weir.[15]
 Only the brave or foolhardy attempted to "shoot the bridge" – steer a boat between the starlings when in flood – and some were drowned in the attempt.
 The bridge was "for wise men to pass over, and for fools to pass under."[16]
 The restricted flow also meant that in hard winters the river upstream was more susceptible to freezing.